How to Assemble a Veggie Platter (Budget Friendly Recipe)

 What vegetables are good choices for a unique vegetable plate?

 Many vegetables can be used for a unique vegetable plate, including broccoli, cauliflower, carrots, sweet potatoes, zucchini, bell peppers, asparagus, green beans, Brussels sprouts, and mushrooms.
-It’s essential to choose vegetables that are in season and that complement each other in flavour and texture.
+It’s essential to choose vegetables that are in season and complement each other in flavour and texture.

 How should I prepare the vegetables for my vegetable plate?